 The Leigh Library (BR-L), built in 1966, was one of the original three buildings on campus.
 It was named for Mabel Leigh from whom the City of Brewton acquired part of the land on which the Brewton Campus is located.
 The building was renovated to its current style in 2010 and contains various book collections, current periodicals, a classroom, computer work stations, a faculty room, and several study carrels.

-The Gymnasium (BR-G) has areas for basketball, volleyball, handball, and general physical fitness rooms.
+The Gymnasium (BR-G) has areas for basketball, volleyball, general physical fitness rooms, and newly renovated weight room.

 In 1972, the Woodfin Patterson Auditorium (BR-P) was built.
 The 950-seat auditorium provides a community room and ample seating for College and community activities.The auditorium, with its spacious stage and lobby areas, is named after former Jefferson Davis Community College’s first president, Woodfin Patterson.